Kovirum/hamster_kombat_instant_keygen_tg/docs/configuration.md

 ## Bot Setup
 Setting up the bot involves specifying default limits, required channel subscriptions, and more

+### Setting limits and issuing keys
-### Setting up Key limits
+Setting up limits and issuing keys includes the following steps:
-Setting limits can take place in 2 stages:
 1. Setting the default values (described here)
 2. Setting personal values for an individual user (described below in the **MongoDB Setup** section)

-Setting the default values involves changing only 2 constants:
+Setting the default values involves changing only 3 constants:
 1. `DEFAULT_DAILY_GAME_KEYS_LIMIT` - key limit for 1 single game
 2. `DEFAULT_USER_MULTIPLIER` - key limit multiplier for 1 individual game
+3. `DEFAULT_NUM_KEYS_PER_REQUEST` - The number of keys that will be issued to the user upon request.
+The final number is the minimum of the following values:
+   - this constant
+   - user key limit (from the formula below)
+   - remaining number of keys in the pool.
 > **Info**
 > The key limit is calculation using this formula:
 > ```python
 > user.get("gkey_limit") or DEFAULT_DAILY_GAME_KEYS_LIMIT * user.get("gkey_multiplier") * DEFAULT_USER_MULTIPLIER
 > ```

-### Set up a subscription channel:
+### Set up a subscription channels:
 - In the "SUBSCRIBE_REQUIRED_CHANNEL_LIST" field, you need to specify a list of objects of a certain type (examples will be below) in order to set a requirement for bot users to be subscribed to the specified telegram channels.
 This requirement applies to the /menu command and getting keys from the pool.
 The rest of the actions can be performed by any user, regardless of whether they have fulfilled the subscription requirement.
 - You can leave this list empty.
 In this case, the requirements will be completely canceled for all participants.
 > **Warning:**